verifiablesoftware/vsw/docs/vsw-DID-specification.md

 (https://w3c-ccg.github.io/did-primer/)

 Most of the existing DID methods identify an actor who can exercise control in an ecosystem, for example a human or a human organization.
-In vsw, we need a new type of DID that identifies a passive object (certain piece of software) that are controlled by an active DID.
+In **vsw**, we need a new type of DID that identifies a passive object (certain piece of software) that are controlled by an active DID.
 Software also has unique challenges in identifying various degree of specificity to fit dynamic needs that emerge in modern software ecosystems.

-# Unique Concepts
+# Unique Features
 **vsw** enables developers and other parties to publish verifiable credentials about a piece of software.
 The prerequisite of this is to have a DID uniquely identifying the given piece of software.
 In common software development practice, the concept of a given piece of software is often fluent and vague, however,